ScottLogic/blog/_posts/2025-09-02-solving-data-consistency-in-distributed-systems-with-the-transactional-outbox.md

 For the Transactional Outbox pattern, there were several pros and cons when applying this to a real client project.

-One of the benefits were that the pattern allowed the team to focus on writing records to the datastore, especially early on.
+What made this pattern especially useful was that it allowed the team to focus on writing records to the datastore, especially early on.
 If we wanted to test that auditing events were being generated, we could just call the application code locally and verify that the records and event payloads were being correctly written to the datastore.
 It meant we could run locally without needing Azure Event Bus emulators.

 Another benefit was in deferring the creation and deployment of our messaging service.
 We were intentional with how identifiers were generated and could use unique constraints in the datastore to only act once for a specific event.
 We focused on unit testing to begin with and we started integration testing once the message service was in place.

 A final benefit came from using the Azure Cosmos datastore.
 It provided a change feed capability as well as a time-to-live (TTL) attribute for each document.
 In combination this meant that the messaging service could use the change feed to track which events had been processed and allow Azure Cosmos to be responsible for cleaning up old events.

-The major drawback to the Transactional Outbox pattern was the need to implement the messaging service, which would not be needed if we would have chosen the event sourcing pattern.
-For other teams in the project, Azure Cosmos was not suitable for their needs, so the messaging service for those teams was additionally responsible for polling for changes, locking rows in the datastore and clearing up processed events.

-Whilst I think that the Transactional Outbox pattern served the project well, I am curious why Event Sourcing was not chosen.
-This was a greenfield project, where we had the opportunity to support the client through the implementation of their distributed system.
-My suspicions are that there was not enough interest by the client for this, as we would need to have event datastores and have a willingness for learning how to develop and maintain an event sourcing system.
+The major drawback to the Transactional Outbox pattern was the complexity introduced by implementing messaging services.
+Some teams on the project could not use Azure Cosmos, so their messaging services had to implement polling, row locking, and adding logic to clean up processed events.
+If we did not need reliable communication with external systems the project could have considered a purely Event Sourcing approach, thus removing the need for messaging services.

+After weighing the benefits and the drawbacks, the Transactional Outbox pattern seemed better suited to the project than Event Sourcing.
+The project needed data consistency and reliability guarantees for interactions with several external services.
+In addition, there were no requirements indicating that the state should be modelled by events.

+The clean-slate nature of the project gave us the opportunity to support the client in designing and implementing a distributed system.
+In this context, an Event Sourcing approach combined with a Transactional Outbox could have been a viable architectural choice.
+Instead, by applying the Transactional Outbox pattern we were able to get a working solution with a relatively low level of friction when provisioning and configuring infrastructure.

 Ultimately, the Transactional Outbox pattern helped us meet our goals for consistency and reliability in a distributed system.
 While other patterns offer alternatives, this approach proved practical and effective for our client’s needs.